DexyMaroni/Bluey_blog/README.md

 Author: Divine Peter

 Bluey Blog is a blog application that grants its users the opportunity to share their opinions or thought by making posts.
+To be able to use the app one has to register and login to access its functions.